Reverse engineering Flutter apps (Part 2)

 Rather than using Dart's built-in disassembler I'll be using a custom one that provides proper annotations for calls, object pool entries, and other constants.

-Disassembly of foo, the caller:
+Disassembly of foo

 #lint dartdec-dasm